pedrox-hs/TuneBlend/README.md

-# TuneBlend
+# 🎵 TuneBlend App

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=pedrox-hs_TuneBlend&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=pedrox-hs_TuneBlend)
 [![Reliability Rating](https://sonarcloud.io/api/project_badges/measure?project=pedrox-hs_TuneBlend&metric=reliability_rating)](https://sonarcloud.io/summary/new_code?id=pedrox-hs_TuneBlend)
 [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=pedrox-hs_TuneBlend&metric=security_rating)](https://sonarcloud.io/summary/new_code?id=pedrox-hs_TuneBlend)
 [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=pedrox-hs_TuneBlend&metric=coverage)](https://sonarcloud.io/summary/new_code?id=pedrox-hs_TuneBlend)

-TuneBlend is a tool that enhances your experience with music and podcasts on Spotify, offering unique features to create custom playlists, categorize your music library, filter unliked songs, and rate your favorite tracks.
+Welcome to TuneBlend, your ultimate music and podcast companion!
+TuneBlend enhances your Spotify experience with powerful features, including playlist merging, library categorization, and more.
+Join us on this musical journey! 🎶✨

+🚧 **Work in Progress** 🚧

+Hello there! 👋

+Thanks for visiting our repository.
+Please note that our app is currently in active development and not yet available for use.
+We're working hard to bring you an amazing experience, and we can't wait to share it with you soon! 🛠️✨

+Stay tuned for updates, and feel free to explore the code and contribute if you'd like.
+Your feedback and support are greatly appreciated! 🚀😊

 ## Technologies Used